Democracies, Dictatorships, & Space!

 Global History I: U.S. History

 Nation and Nationalism From the beginning, the identity and values of the U.S. nation were complex.
-This course looks closely at the distance between the ideals embedded in our founding documents and the lived realities of people’s lives.
-Students will investigate the founding and early growth of the nation to understand our modern political and social landscape better.
-What policies and practices allowed for the nation to expand?
-How are they upheld, or not, today?
+This course looks closely at the distance between the ideals embedded in our founding documents and the lived realities of people’s lives, past and present.
+Students will explore how these living documents - the US Constitution and Declaration of Independence - shape our modern political and social landscape today by understanding their historical context.
+How has the US Constitution been interpreted and by whom?
 Who were the voices for progress, and how did they define that progress?
-When the U.S. divisively upheld slavery, what communities instead brought us closer to ‘a nation of the people, by the people, for the people’?
-The Age of Reforms From Sectionalism, including Reconstruction, through the suffrage movement, this course examines the root causes of the political, social, economic, and cultural reform movements in the United States.
-How successful were those reformers, and how did some of their objectives become part of mainstream political discourse?
-Using multiple perspectives and sources, students will investigate the people and movements that helped shape the United States and assess the effectiveness of those movements.
+The Age of Reforms With a focus on Reconstruction and the Suffragists movement and the pivotal amendments that arose from that time, this course examines the root causes of the political, social, economic, and cultural reform movements to expand the right to vote in the United States.
+Using multiple perspectives and sources, students will investigate the people who and movements that expanded - and at times limited - definitions of US citizenship and access to the voting ballot.

 History 8 – Ideologies in World History